 Of course, as a practice, lucid dreaming is far more nuanced and substantive than the above five points.
 But those are some pro tips for at least inducing a lucid dream and having that “Ah-ha!” moment of realization that you’re dreaming during a dream.

 There are many other techniques for both inducing and prolonging lucidity.
 And there are plenty of ways to fit those techniques into a mindfulness practice or just into your daily routine.
 Either way, this skillset can really be used to help you become a better, more integrated version of yourself.

 So, in summary, lucid dreaming is about increasing awareness of your mind.
 Writing is a great way to do that, and since you’re focusing on your dreaming mind, keeping a dream journal is a great idea.
 Practice the mnemonics in conjunction with writing your dreams down.
 Plan on getting lucid, and plan accordingly.
 Map out what your dreams tend to be like and when you should test whether you’re dreaming – that’s why dreamsigns are useful.

 Try the WILD technique whenever you remember to do so, And most importantly, just keep practicing – there’s no huge rush to get lucid right away.

 There’s so much more to know about how to lucid dream, and so that’s why I created Mind Awake.
-Lucid dreaming is truly a rabbit hole, but it’s a wonderful, healthy, exciting, and liberating one.
-You dream anyway, for two hours total, every single night of your life.
+Lucid dreaming can be quite a rabbit hole, but it’s a wonderful, healthy, exciting, and liberating one.
+You dream for around two hours every single night of your life.
 Why not explore them?